-- a. frustration at the lack of involvement in the resolution of cases (Submission to the Review 45) - the lack of a dispute resolution mechanism which would allow institutions to appeal on limited grounds - for example, where there was an inaccurate calculation or redress or assignment of liability (Submission to the Review 125) - c. the lack of a complaints mechanism for institutions (Submission to the Review 143) - d. the perceived lack of evidence on which to base a decision or failure to accurately interpret medical evidence (Submission to the Review 109) - e. inadequate reasons provided in determinations which leads to institutions being unable to ascertain how the National Redress Scheme for Institutional Child Sexual Abuse Assessment Framework 2018 (Assessment Framework) has been applied (Submissions to the Review 91, 137).
+- a.
+Frustration at the lack of involvement in the resolution of cases (Submission to the Review 45). - b.
+The lack of a dispute resolution mechanism which would allow institutions to appeal on limited grounds, for example, where there was an inaccurate calculation or redress or assignment of liability (Submission to the Review 125). - c.
+The lack of a complaints mechanism for institutions (Submission to the Review 143). - d.
+The perceived lack of evidence on which to base a decision or failure to accurately interpret medical evidence (Submission to the Review 109). - e.
+Inadequate reasons provided in determinations which leads to institutions being unable to ascertain how the National Redress Scheme for Institutional Child Sexual Abuse Assessment Framework 2018 (Assessment Framework) has been applied (Submissions to the Review 91, 137).